Zoning Bylaw Review

 Next StepsThe next steps in the process include the following (with anticipated timeline included for the more immediate steps):

-- Public review of June 2021 updated Zoning Bylaw, OCPs, and maps, including an online survey (COMING SOON) - Summer 2021
+- Public review of June 2021 updated Zoning Bylaw, OCPs, and maps, including an online survey (take the survey here) - Summer/early Fall 2021

-- Review by all six EA Advisory Planning Commissions (APCs) - end of Summer and beginning of Fall 2021
+- Review by all six EA Advisory Planning Commissions (APCs) - Fall 2021

 - Incorporate comments received from the second review process - Fall 2021